Communication Lower Bounds via Critical Block Sensitivity: Introduction

 \subsection{Our communication complexity results}

 We start by giving a simple new proof of the following central result of Huynh and Nordstr{\"o}m~\cite{huynh12virtue}.
-(Strictly speaking, the statement of the original theorem~\cite{huynh12virtue} is slightly weaker in that it involves an additional ``consistency'' assumption, which we do not need.) \begin{restatable}[Two-party version]{theorem}{twoparty} There is a two-party gadget $g\colon \mathcal{X}\times\mathcal{Y}\to\{0,1\}$ such that if $S\subseteq\{0,1\}^n\times Q$ is any search problem, then $S\circ g^n$ has randomised bounded-error communication complexity $\Omega(\bscrit(S))$. \end{restatable} Huynh and Nordstr{\"o}m proved \autoref{thm:two-party} for the gadget $g=\ThreeIND$, where $\ThreeIND\colon[3]\times\{0,1\}^3\to\{0,1\}$ is the indexing function that maps $(x,y)\mapsto y_x$.
+(Strictly speaking, the statement of the original theorem~\cite{huynh12virtue} is slightly weaker in that it involves an additional ``consistency'' assumption, which we do not need.) \begin{restatable}[Two-party version]{theorem}{twoparty} There is a two-party gadget $g\colon \mathcal{X}\times\mathcal{Y}\to\{0,1\}$ such that if $S\subseteq\{0,1\}^n\times Q$ is any search problem, then $S\circ g^n$ has randomised bounded-error communication complexity $\Omega(\cbs(S))$. \end{restatable} Huynh and Nordstr{\"o}m proved \autoref{thm:two-party} for the gadget $g=\ThreeIND$, where $\ThreeIND\colon[3]\times\{0,1\}^3\to\{0,1\}$ is the indexing function that maps $(x,y)\mapsto y_x$.
 Their proof used the information complexity approach~\cite{chakrabarti01informational,bar-yossef04information} and is quite intricate.
-By contrast, we prove \autoref{thm:two-party} by a direct randomised reduction from the \emph{set-disjointness} function, which is the canonical \NP-complete problem in communication complexity~\cite{babai86complexity,chattopadhyay10story}.
-Our reduction is inspired by a result of Zhang~\cite{zhang09tightness} that essentially establishes \autoref{thm:two-party} in case $S$ is a function and $\bscrit(S)$ is simply the standard block sensitivity.
-The new key insight in our proof is the following. \begin{keyidea} We choose $g$ to be \emph{random-self-reducible} (see \autoref{sec:versatile} for definitions). \end{keyidea} Random-self-reducibility is a notion often studied in cryptography and classical complexity theory, but less often in communication complexity.
+By contrast, we prove \autoref{thm:two-party} by a direct randomised reduction from the \emph{set-disjointness} function

+In the language of Babai et al.~\cite{babai86complexity} (see also~\cite{chattopadhyay10story}) the set-disjointness function is \NP-complete in communication complexity: it is easy to certify that $\DISJ_n(x,y)=1$, and conversely, every two-party function with low nondeterministic complexity reduces efficiently to $\DISJ_n$.
+Our proof of \autoref{thm:two-party} is inspired by a result of Zhang~\cite{zhang09tightness} that essentially establishes \autoref{thm:two-party} in case $S$ is a function and $\cbs(S)$ is simply the standard block sensitivity.
+The key insight in our proof is to choose $g$ to be \emph{random-self-reducible} (see \autoref{sec:versatile} for definitions).
+Random-self-reducibility is a notion often studied in cryptography and classical complexity theory, but less often in communication complexity.
+Most notably, random-self-reducibility was used implicitly in~\cite{raz92monotone}.
 The definitions we adopt are similar to those introduced by Feige et al.~\cite{feige94minimal} in a cryptographic context.